verlok/blog-11ty/content/blog/this-website-pwa/index.md

 2. Accessible offline
 3. Modern :)

-If you have any hints or comments, please let me know in the comments!
+If you have any hints or comments, please [reach out](/contact/) and let me know!